AlbertJyllhed/BankApp/README.md

 The loan class is a info container class for loans.
 ### Menu
 The menu class helps the user navigate through the bank application.
-### Program
-This class is where the application starts.
-It simply runs the bank app.
 ### Transaction
 Data container class for transaction information.
 ### UI